Generic Name: finasteride (fin-AS-ter-ide)

 - Take finasteride by mouth with or without food.

-- Continue to take finasteride even if you notice improvement of your symptoms.
+- Continue to take finasteride even if you feel well.
 Do not miss any doses.

 - Taking finasteride at the same time each day will help you remember to take it.